MarkLaVenia/rockr/README.md

-Although `rockr` aspires to be a full blown package contributing generalizable functions useful for a variety of applications, at present it is simply a code and data repository with script specified to one particular dataset.
+Although `rockr` aspires to be a full blown package contributing generalizable functions useful for a variety of applications, at present it is simply a code and data repository with script tailored to one particular dataset.

 The analyses described herein requires the installation and loading of